 In addition to being fully in-memory, Redis enables data persistence and high availability through replication and backups

 Redis data structures provide built-in operations that process data optimally at the database level rather than the application level.
-Unlike other simple k/v stores, applications using Redis can implement complex functionality, such as computing set intersections or range analyses with simple commands.
-Redis’ unique architecture results in cleaner, more elegant code with fewer lines, faster execution time, better application performance and better CPU, I/O and network utilization.
+Unlike other simple key-value stores, applications using Redis can implement complex functionality, such as computing set intersections or range analyses with simple commands.
+Redis’ unique architecture results in cleaner, more elegant code with fewer lines, faster execution time, better application performance, and better CPU, I/O, and network utilization.

 Redis is built to provide the highest throughput (millions of operations/second) at the lowest latencies (< 1ms), with the least system resources.
 Redis’ matchless performance derives from intrinsic advantages from being written in C and optimized for execution with O (1) complexity.
-Unlike other k/v stores, Redis allows access discrete elements within objects eliminating serialization/deserialization and processing overheads.
-Based on a single-threaded lock free architecture, it supports an easy-to-parse networking protocol, pipelining for reduced latency and accelerated command execution and connection pooling for lower setup/teardown overheads.
+Unlike other key-value stores, Redis allows access to discrete elements within objects, eliminating serialization/deserialization and processing overheads.
+Based on a single-threaded lock-free architecture, it supports an easy-to-parse networking protocol, pipelining for reduced latency, and accelerated command execution and connection pooling for lower setup/teardown overheads.

-Redis Modules are add-ons or extensions to Redis that expand Redis to incorporate any data processing or analysis scenario.
-With Redis Modules, you no longer need to maintain and operate specialty databases for specific processing needs, you can simply choose from a range of open source or proprietary Redis modules.
-Redis Modules address a wide breadth of data processing scenarios from search, secondary indexes, native JSON handling to machine learning model serving and probabilistic data structures.
+Redis modules are add-ons or extensions to Redis that expand Redis to incorporate any data processing or analysis scenario.
+With Redis modules, you no longer need to maintain and operate specialty databases for specific processing needs, you can simply choose from a range of open source or proprietary Redis modules.
+Redis modules address a wide breadth of data processing scenarios from search, secondary indexes, and native JSON handling to machine learning model serving and probabilistic data structures.